Why is this important?

 Family arbitration is a form of dispute resolution which enables couples to reach an agreement about family disputes without going to court.
 In contrast to family mediation, it is a more formal process and is similar to court proceedings.
 In addition, an arbitrator's decision, known as an award, is final and binding on the parties.

-At present, family arbitration in England and Wales is available only through the Institute of Family Law Arbitrators (IFLA) Scheme.
+At present, family arbitration is available only through the Institute of Family Law Arbitrators (IFLA) Scheme.
 The Scheme covers financial and property disputes on relationship breakdown.
 It does not cover disputes about children, except for financial disputes.

 IFLA strongly recommends you get legal advice before entering into an arbitration agreement.